adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/authorization.md

 [AuthorizeClaims("http://schemas.microsoft.com/identity/claims/identityprovider", "live.com")]
 ```

+!!! tip
-> If you want to test other claims that are not provided, you can enable the **Read Directory Data** permission in
+    If you want to test other claims that are not provided, you can enable the **Read Directory Data** permission in
     the Azure Active Directory permissions and do a query against the Azure Active Directory.
 You should think about
     caching results or minting a new ZUMO token (just like we did in the custom authentication case) for
     performance reasons.

 <!-- Images -->
 [img55]: img/user-identity.PNG